Media and Performance

 Employment

-With the increasing popularity of streaming services like Netflix and Amazon and the rise of podcasting platforms like Spotify, there’s never been a better time to study Media and Performance.
+With the increasing popularity of streaming services like Netflix and Amazon and the rise of podcasting platforms like Spotify, plus the increasingly successful social media content creators there’s never been a better time to study Media and Performance.
 As people are watching, listening, making and broadcasting media in more ways than ever before, there’s never been more appetite and opportunity for new productions.

-Many of our graduates have progressed to employment in an impressive range of arts, entertainment and media organisations, working as writers, researchers, production managers, producers, directors, actors, presenters, comedy writers and performers, influencers, social media content creators and in education.
+Many of our graduates have progressed to employment in an impressive range of arts, entertainment and media organisations, working as writers, researchers, production managers, producers, directors, actors, presenters, comedy writers and performers, influencers, social media content creators and educators.
 And with our reputation for providing the industry with highly skilled and dynamic graduates, you’ll also be equipped to secure roles in teaching, community work or as creative workshop leaders.

 Further study